dotnet/AspNetCore.Docs/aspnet/web-forms/overview/ajax-control-toolkit/colorpicker/using-the-colorpicker-control-extender-cs.md

 ---
 title: "Using the ColorPicker Control Extender (C#) | Microsoft Docs"
 author: microsoft
-description: "ColorPicker is an ASP.NET AJAX extender that provides client-side color-picking functionality with UI in a popup control .
+description: "ColorPicker is an ASP.NET AJAX extender that provides client-side color-picking functionality with UI in a popup control.
 It can be attached to any ASP.NET..." ms.author: aspnetcontent
 manager: wpickett
 ms.date: 05/12/2009